learn-co-curriculum/phase-0-wsl2-env-verification/README.md

    rvm implode
    ```

-   This will remove RVM entirely.
+   This command will remove RVM entirely.
 Follow the instructions in Step 3 to reinstall RVM.

 ### `learn whoami` Command Not Found / `learn` Produces `oj.bundle` Error